Howden Joinery Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Howden Joinery Group PLC announced a share buyback transaction, purchasing 72,875 of its ordinary shares for cancellation at an average price of 881.09 pence per share.
-This move is part of the company’s strategy to manage its capital structure and enhance shareholder value, impacting the total voting rights and shares in issue, which now stand at 540,344,530.
+Howden Joinery Group PLC announced the purchase and cancellation of 73,375 of its ordinary shares at an average price of 870.53 pence per share.
+This transaction reduces the number of shares in circulation, potentially increasing the value of remaining shares and indicating the company’s confidence in its financial health.
+The total voting rights in the company now stand at 540,271,155, which shareholders can use to assess their interests under regulatory guidelines.

 The most recent analyst rating on (GB:HWDN) stock is a Buy with a £962.00 price target.
 To see the full list of analyst forecasts on Howden Joinery stock, see the GB:HWDN Stock Forecast page.